 Enola is a somewhat ethnically-diverse town.
 The people who call Enola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Enola residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Enola include Irish, Italian, English, and Polish.

 The most common language spoken in Enola is English.
-Other important languages spoken here include Korean and German.
+Other important languages spoken here include German and Spanish.